percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Distributor as shown the following figure.
 The DTLS association between endpoints and the Key Distributor enables each endpoint to generate E2E and HBH keys and receive the Key Encryption Key (KEK) (i.e., EKT Key).
-At the same time, the Key Distributor can securely provide the HBH key information to the Media Distributor.
+At the same time, the Key Distributor securely provides the HBH key information to the Media Distributor.
 The key information summarized here may include the SRTP master key, SRTP master salt, and the negotiated cryptographic transform.